Coolest Spiderman Cake Photos and How-To Tips

 Black and no taste red (mostly red) food coloring is needed, as well as white decorating frosting.
 I used a picture of Spiderman as a guide for the face outline, and drew the eyes and "webs" first with a toothpick, just on the surface of the cake.
 Then I went back with my prepared black frosting, and using a #5 round tip, I piped the outline (leaving the eyes blank).
 Start with the eyes, then do the circle of web between the eyes, followed by your straight lines, and add your circular webbing last.

-Eyes: use the white frosting with a #5 Star tip and create stars to fill in the eyes.
+For the eyes, use the white frosting with a #5 Star tip and create stars to fill in the eyes.
 This is the only part that will use white icing.
-Fill the rest of the cake in with the red stars, for the color of the mask, touch up any of the black lines you may need to, and you're done.
+Then, fill the rest of the cake in with the red stars, for the color of the mask, touch up any of the black lines you may need to, and you’re done.

 Spiderman Cake Photo